-- Unix executes the named program (the Perl interpreter) with the - Perl starts up, reads eg1 and proceeds to run it and then - This is why all Unix shells and most scripting languages use '#' - Now, run eg1 by {eg1} (if . is on your path), or ./eg1 if not.
+- This is a special line interpreted by Unix when it executes a non-machine code program. - Unix executes the named program (the Perl interpreter) with the script eg1 as a command line argument. - Perl starts up, reads eg1 and proceeds to run it and then ignores the first line because it's a comment! - This is why all Unix shells and most scripting languages use '#' as their one-line comment character. - Now, run eg1 by ${eg1}$ (if . is on your path), or ${/eg1}$ if not.